 Teaching

-Teaching Assistant for Graduate Cosmology MKTP5, University of Heidelberg.
+• Teaching Assistant.
+Graduate Cosmology MKTP5, University of Heidelberg.
 October 2024-February 2025

 General Relativity